theupdateframework/python-tuf/tuf/interposition/README.md

 Interposition is the high-level integration of TUF. 'updater.py' is used to perform high-level integration of TUF to the software updater.
 This means that all the processes which are taking place in the low-level integration will be done automatically.
 This layer of processes will be transparent to the client.

-Updater.py have two classes named as Updater and UpdaterController.

-tuf.interposition.updater.Updater contains those methods which are to be performed on each individual updater.
-For example - refresh(), cleanup(),download_target(target_filepath), get_target_filepath(source_url), open(url), retrieve(url), switch_context(), all these for a particular updater.

-tuf.interposition.updater.UpdaterController contains those methods which are performed on updaters as a group.
-It basically keeps track of all the updaters.
-For example - add(configuration), get(configuration), refresh(configuration), remove(configuration), all these are performed on the list of updaters. tuf.interposition.updater.UpdaterController maintains a map of updaters and a set of its mirrors.
-The map of updaters contains the objects of tuf.interposition.updater.Updater for each updater.
-The set contains all the mirrors.
-The addition and removal of these updaters and their mirrors depends on the methods of tuf.interposition.updater.UpdaterController

 ### Integration with interposition example

 To implement interpostion, client only need to have the following-